Indoqa/logspace/write-your-own-agent.md

 ##Building Events

-logspace packages all information into *Events*.
-An *Event* is defined by the interface **io.logspace.agent.api.event.Event**.
+Logspace packages all information into *Events*.
+An *Event* is defined by the interface ```io.logspace.agent.api.event.Event```.
 This interface defines the general attributes of all *Events*, like an ID and a timestamp.

 Since some of those attributes are optional and others are mandatory, Logspace relies on the [Builder Pattern] (http://en.wikipedia.org/wiki/Builder_pattern) to create *Events*.
-The best way to create your own *Events* is to create your own *EventBuilder* by extending the class **io.logspace.agent.api.event.AbstractEventBuilder**.
+The best way to create your own *Events* is to create your own *EventBuilder* by extending the class ```io.logspace.agent.api.event.AbstractEventBuilder```.

 ````java
 import io.logspace.agent.api.event.AbstractEventBuilder;